 - Network at expos and meetups

-- Contact recruitment agencies
+- Contact recruitment agencies that are actively hiring for startups

 - Advertise in industry-relevant email newsletters